SubenduSrivastava/subendudemo/README.md

 # subendudemo
-this is firs  git repository
+this is first  git repository
+author name subendu ranjan